Home

-Art: Venus by Hassam
+Art: The Evening Star by Hassam

 Childe Hassam is an American artist who spend much time at Appledore House on the Isles of Shoals, off the New Hampshire coast in the North Atlantic.
 He developed a “close working relationship” there with a poet named Celia Thaxter.
-She wrote a sonnet in honor of Hassam, that talked about the magnificence of the moon, sun and sky.
+She wrote a sonnet in honor of Hassam, that talked about the magnificence of the moon, sun, planets and sky.
 The sonnet is as follows:

 A crescent with its glory just begun